24Ryou/code-dojo/readme.md

 This will start the automatic system that will categorize your solutions based on the programming language used.

+## Planned update

+I am planning to update my repository by adding a webpage that will allow users to search and review the content more easily.
+Additionally, I will share tips and insights that I learn from solving each kata.

 ## Contributing

 If you would like to contribute to the repository, please fork the repository and submit a pull request.